-

 When to apply

-Apply Criterion 9 during Beta and Live and consider it during Discovery.
-Collate metrics and monitor the service with a holistic approach and report results to build government’s view of its services landscape.
+Apply Criterion 3 in the Live environment and consider it during Discovery.
+Collate metrics and monitor your digital service with a holistic approach.
+Report your results to help government understand the impact and benefits of its ICT investments.

 Off -